heri/Awesome-Algorithms-CiSE/README.md

 Data compression - a must

+## Map Reduce

+MapReduce processes large datasets in a distributed manner.
+Map sorts data in different batches according to a criteria, while reduce will perform an operation in each batch.

+MapReduce implemented in python with use case of machine learning

 ## Metropolis

 A haskell implementation of the metropolis algorithm aka Monte Carlo method

 Original authors: John von Neumann, Stan Ulam, and Nick Metropolis, of the Los Alamos Scientific Laboratory

+Input

+`Json data`

 ## Fast Multipole algorithm